Balanced affine Motzkin paths: Pearson geometry and global endpoint asymptotics: Numerical computation and results

+with the rate function \(I(u)\).
+The visible vertical discrepancy is not an error in the rate function: it is the finite-\(N\) Gaussian prefactor.
+Indeed, Corollary~\ref{cor:ray-prefactor} gives, uniformly on compact subintervals of the interior,

-Finally, Figure~\ref{fig:ldp-Delta-pos} compares the scaled values $-\tfrac{1}{N}\log p_{N,\lfloor uN\rfloor}$ with the rate function $I(u)$.
-The two curves agree up to the $O(\tfrac{\log N}{N})$ contribution of the prefactor, and the agreement improves as $N$ grows.
-This makes visible the geometry underlying the theory: the global profile is controlled by the Pearson singularity map $x\mapsto\tau(x)$, from which $F$ and $I$ are obtained.
+up to the harmless replacement of \(u\) by \(\lfloor uN\rfloor/N\).
+Thus the discrepancy is of order \(O(\log N/N)\), as seen in the plot.
+This makes visible the geometry underlying the theory: the global profile is controlled by the Pearson singularity map \(x\mapsto\tau(x)\), from which both \(F\) and \(I\) are obtained.

-In summary, a single Daniels formula provides a pointwise-accurate profile across the whole support.
-In the $\Delta>0$ case this is confirmed both by Theorem~\ref{thm:daniels-uniform} and by the numerical results; the LDP and the Gaussian window then appear as limiting projections of the same object.
+In summary, the numerical results illustrate the hierarchy proved in the paper.
+The Gaussian approximation is the local quadratic shadow of the rate function near its minimum; the Daniels saddlepoint formula gives the finite-\(n\) pointwise profile in the interior; and the rate function \(I(u)\), together with the prefactor in Corollary~\ref{cor:ray-prefactor}, gives the ray-scale global shape.
+In the present \(\Delta>0\), \(B>0\) example all three descriptions are projections of the same tilted Pearson geometry.